maliMirkec/personal-website/site/articles/classily-js-toggling-classes-more-classily.md

   - plugin
 thumbnail: Classily.js_-_Toggling_classes_more_classily_qarsp1
 date: 2017-11-28 10:28:28
-descriptionAlt: I created a JavaScript plugin for toggling classes more classily, and I called it Classily.js.
-The plugin is simple yet powerful, and, if used correctly, it could solve tasks that are not so simple.
 description: I made a Classily.js plugin for elegant class toggling.
 Simple yet powerful, it can solve complex tasks when used correctly.
 type: articles-item
 sections2: